 Performance

-It's the most researched sports supplement in history.
-Meta-analyses of thousands of people confirm it builds strength and muscle.
-And emerging research suggests it helps your brain too.
-Here's what the evidence actually shows.
+The most researched sports supplement in history.
+Meta-analyses confirm creatine benefits for strength, muscle, and brain function.
+Here's what the evidence shows.

 Your body makes about 1 gram of creatine per day, and you get another 1-2 grams from meat and fish.
 It's stored primarily in your muscles, where it plays a critical role in energy production during high-intensity activity.